Text consolidated by Valsts valodas centrs (State

 Economic Zone;

-in Annex I to Commission Regulation No 651/2014 - 50 per cent of
+set out in Annex I to Commission Regulation No 651/2014 - 50 per

-Free Port of Ventspils, the Liepāja Special Economic Zone, the
+the Free Port of Ventspils, the Liepāja Special Economic Zone,

 (2) [14 May 2020]